-Days before vote, early chilhood tax get support, criticism
+Days before vote, early childhood tax get support, criticism

 A program that’s been providing services to Leelanau County young children for twenty years is out of money.
 To save it, the program’s supporters are asking the community to pay a five year tax that would keep it afloat.
 Others argue the program overlaps with other government services.

 Research shows the first five years of a child’s life are critical to their development and can have lifelong effects.
 Leelanau County is asking residents to pay a tax that will continue funding a program supporters claim will help children ages zero to five in the county.

 If passed, the millage would raise $3.6 million over five years for services.
 It would cost most homeowners roughly $50 a year.
 Those services include organized playgroups, home visits with health professionals and access to mental health counselling for parents.